 If you are looking how to open the film canister to remove the film for development try this article: 3 Easy Ways to Remove 35mm Film From a Canister (One Without A Bottle Opener)

 Something to keep in mind when using these methods is the film may have already been used and pulling the film leader out of the film canister may ruin the previously exposed film.
-See this article for how to know if your 35mm film has already been usedOpens in a new tab..
+See this article for how to know if your 35mm film has already been used.

 How to Get 35mm Film Out of A Film Canister